Dekameron55/PYNQ_Z2_Audio_FPGA/README.md

 ## ESP32 Firmware Configuration

-The ESP32 firmware is recompiled with the following key settings to support A2DP and I2S communication over UART.
+The ESP32 firmware is recompiled with the following key settings to support A2DP and I2S audio stream.
 These settings are configured within the **`sdkconfig`** file, which is used during the pre-build stage of the ESP32 firmware.

 ### Key Settings in `sdkconfig`: